 Texas and United States DROUGHT OUTLOOK

-In the National Oceanic and Atmospheric Administration (NOAA) U.S. Seasonal Drought Outlook update covering July through October 2017, drought conditions are expected to persist in several states across the country.
+In the National Oceanic and Atmospheric Administration (NOAA) U.S. Seasonal Drought Outlook update covering September through December, drought conditions are expected to persist in several states across the country.
 The majority of Montana, North Dakota, South Dakota and Hawaii are predicted to remain in drought throughout the season.
-Additionally, drought conditions are expected to develop in western Montana and northern Idaho.
-All remaining areas are expected to improve or have their drought condition removed entirely by the end of the season.
+Additionally, drought conditions are expected to develop in parts of Oklahoma, Arkansas, Louisiana, Mississippi, Alabama and Missouri.
+All remaining areas are expected to improve or have their drought condition removed entirely.
 To view the last NOAA U.S. Seasonal Drought Outlook map, click here.

 Additional Information and Data